Covering and packing mixed-integer linear programs with a fixed number of constraints: Approximation and convex hull: FPTAS and approximate formulation for

 \section{FPTAS and approximate formulation for $m=1$}

 In this section, we design a \emph{fully} polynomial-time algorithm for~\p\ when~$m = 1$, denoted as \pone.
 This problem generalizes the knapsack cover problem as this occurs when $\ell_i = c_i$ for all $i \in [n] $.
 Hence \pone\ is clearly $\NP$-hard.
 Theorem~\ref{thm:PTAS} already proves that a PTAS exists for this problem.
-From the introduction we also know that \cite{vanhoeselFullyPolynomialApproximation2001} present an FPTAS for the single-item capacitated economic lot-sizing problem (which includes the knapsack cover problem) that is more general than \pone~in its consideration of backlogging and holding costs.
+From the introduction we also know that Van Hoesel and Wagelmans~\cite{vanhoeselFullyPolynomialApproximation2001} present an FPTAS for the single-item capacitated economic lot-sizing problem (which includes the knapsack cover problem) that is more general than \pone~in its consideration of backlogging and holding costs.
 However, their model does not include lower bounds.
 This distinction in problem scope is accompanied by a methodological divergence as their approach does not rely on a decomposition into knapsack sets.
-The current state-of-the-art approximation algorithm for the knapsack problem is a randomized pseudo-polynomial algorithm by \citet{qizheng2024simple}, which achieves a time complexity of $\bigO(n^{3/2} \times \min\{w_{\max}, p_{\max}\})$.
+The current state-of-the-art approximation algorithm for the knapsack problem is a randomized pseudo-polynomial algorithm by He and Xu~\cite{qizheng2024simple}, which achieves a time complexity of $\bigO(n^{3/2} \times \min\{w_{\max}, p_{\max}\})$ where $w_{\max}$ represents the maximum weight and $p_{\max}$ the maximum profit of an item.
 However, it is not obvious how the introduction of a continuous variable affects this result, a question that warrants its own investigation.

 The formulation presented in Proposition~\ref{prop:union-polyhedral-model} reveals a decomposition of~\pone~into a collection of~$\bigO(n)$ instances of the knapsack cover problem with a single continuous variable, denoted by~\mkcone.
 Consider an arbitrary (but fixed) $g \in [n]$.
 As observed in Section~\ref{sec:decomposition}, problem \pone\ for~$g$ is equivalent to an instance~$(\eta, \bar v, \bar f, \bar w, \bar d, \bar c)$ of \mkcone, which can be modeled as